 DENTAL OFFICE ASSISTANT (ASO)

-ASO: Who is he?
+ASO: Who are they?

-ASO: Where do you work?
+ASO: Where do they work?

 How to become an ASO

-Course contents
+Course content

 - macro-areas:

-- Socio-cultural, legislative and organisational
+- Socio-cultural, legislative, and organizational

 - Hygienic-sanitary